LambdaSchool/webapi-i-guided-solution/README-lesson-plan.md

 # Lambda Animal Shelter Web API

+## Important Note

-In order for the module challenge to be testable in Codegrade, the call to `server.listen` needs to be in a different module than the endpoints.
-There will be more talk of project organization in future lessons but starting today students need to organize their APIs following the pattern demonstrated in this GP.
+In order for the module challenge to be testable in Codegrade, the call to `server.listen` and the endpoints need to be in different modules.
+There will be more talk of project organization in future lessons but starting today students need to organize their Express applications following the pattern demonstrated in this GP.

 ## Prerequisites